owncloud/ocis/changelog/5.0.1_2024-04-10/enhancement-strict-same-site-cookie.md

-Enhancement: Make IDP cookies same site strict
+Bugfix: Make IDP cookies same site strict

 To enhance the security of our application and prevent Cross-Site Request Forgery (CSRF) attacks, we have updated the SameSite attribute of the build in Identity Provider (IDP) cookies to Strict.